necrolingus/password_pusher_node/README.md

 * Everything is written in JS and uses Sequelize as the ORM and MySQL as the backend and jsonvalidator to validate JSON
 * app.js calls apiRoutes.js which calls passwordController.js This is pretty much the main flow.
 The project is small and simple

+##### Docker
+You can build the image with the included Dockerfile, or get it from here: https://hub.docker.com/repository/docker/necrolingus/password_pusher_node
+The best way to run this is in docker compose, with a mysql container.

 ##### Want to use a different DBMS?
 * Install the appropriate driver: https://sequelize.org/master/manual/getting-started.html
 * In dbConfig.js change your dialect